gravity182/homeserver/Installation.md

 2. Restart the container: `kubectl rollout restart deployment thelounge`
 3. Add a new user: `kubectl exec -it deployment/thelounge -- s6-setuidgid abc thelounge add <username>`
     - You will be asked for a password that won't be echoed
-    - Enable persistent logs to have a history schollback
+    - Enable persistent logs to have a history scrollback
-    - You'll see the following output on successful creation:
+    - You'll see the following output on successful user creation:
         ```text
         2024-10-22 03:01:20 [PROMPT] Enter password:
         2024-10-22 03:01:30 [PROMPT] Save logs to disk? (yes) yes